-Join Malcolm Shore for an in-depth discussion in this video Change screensaver and font settings, part of Introduction to Kali Linux.
+Join Malcolm Shore for an in-depth discussion in this video Change screensaver and font settings, part of Learning Kali Linux.

 - Sometimes during testing,…the tools can run for quite a while with no user input.…By default Kali will activate its screensaver…and eventually power down.…In order to have a long running, unattended operation,…you can disable these features.…I'll open up my Settings pane, using the top right link.…I'll select Power.…And I'll set the screen inactivity to Never.…And I'll make sure that the Power Saving,…Automatic suspend is off.…